 Its origins are legends.

-In 1921 Buck’s Club in London served a drink called “Buck’s Fizz”.
+In 1921 Buck’s Club in London served a drink called “Buck’s Fizz.”
 It was a drink comprised of champagne and orange juice.
-The Buck’s Fizz is still around today and varies slightly from the traditional mimosa in that its recipe uses two parts orange juice for every one part of champagne instead of the 50/50 classic.
+The Buck’s Fizz is still around today and varies slightly from the traditional mimosa in that its recipe uses two parts of orange juice for every one part of champagne instead of the 50/50 classic.

 The Oxford Companion to American Food and Drink tries to set it all straight in a compromise that gives credit to Buck’s Fizz as the original and Hitchcock as the one to popularize the mimosa.

 It is probably named after the common name in Europe for the yellow flowers of Acacia dealbata.

 1 tablespoon Grand Marnier or triple sec (optional)

 Fill the champagne flute 1/2 full with chilled dry champagne.
 Top with chilled Orange Mango Sparkling ICE.
 Top mimosa with one tablespoon of Grand Marnier or triple sec (optional).